 In the age of computers and modern convenience, the relevancy of cursive is continually called into question.
 Compared to the countless fonts designed with modern aesthetics, cursive seems unwieldy – and when placed side-by-side with written print, less readable.
-Yet across the nation students still learn how to write and read in cursive, and it is important that this practice continues.
-While everyday use of cursive is a relic of the past, it is still critical in ensuring historical literacy.
+Yet across the nation students still learn how to write and read in cursive, and it is important that this practice continues in education.
+Historical Documents Written in Cursive While everyday use of cursive is a relic of the past, it is still critical in ensuring historical literacy.
 Students should be exposed regularly to primary source documents, and these documents should be presented in their original form, adding a quaint romanticism while connecting students to the past the document represents.
-This requires cursive proficiency – the Declaration of […]
+This […]

 About Alex Carlin

 Alexander Carlin is a Northeastern University student studying Political Science and Economics.
 He is currently working at Pioneer Institute through the Co-op Program.
 He previously worked at the Massachusetts Executive Office of Housing and Economic Development and in the United States House of Representatives Democratic Cloakroom.
 He is also the Parliamentarian for Northeastern Student Government and a member of the International Relations Club.